nictki/Battmon/README.md

   (you can specify your favorite screenlocker through command line, xtrlock will be used as default, when no arguments were given)
 * **[pm-utils](http://pm-utils.freedesktop.org/wiki/)/[upower](http://upower.freedesktop.org/):** hibernate, suspend or shutdown system on critical battery level
   (when both installed, upower will be used as default, when this utils hasn't been found, than will be used hibernate.sh and suspend.sh scripts)

+### Notes:
+* Currently systemd isn't supported and probably will never be.